 Start to grow a bonsai now

 We’ve been talking about how to grow a bonsai for a while now.
 So, if you still here that means you’re interested in knowing more about it.
-I’m going to recommend you what to do with the information I gave you and how to know more and become a pro.
+I’m going to recommend you what to do with the information we just gave you and how to learn more and become a pro.

-You cannot start to grow a bonsai only with what’s written on this page.
-You need to go deeper.
-You can search on the Internet however this might be a double-edged sword.
+You cannot start to grow a bonsai only with what’s written on this page, that’s for sure.
+You need to dig deeper.
+You can search on the Internet, however this might be a double-edged sword.
 There’s way too much information around.
 Some of it may be useful but there’s a lot of BS.
 That’s why we always recommend to buy a book on the subject.

-After a very long research we recommend two eBooks and two print books.
-The advantage of the first option is that you can buy eBooks from anywhere in the world (that is not always possible with the second choice).
-All have plenty of step by step and specific information about how to grow a bonsai.
-All have plenty of graphics and were made by experienced miniature gardeners.
+After a lot of research, we recommend three books on bonsai.
+All of them have plenty of step by step and specific information on how to grow a bonsai.
+They also have plenty of graphics and were made by experienced miniature gardeners.

-If you prefer traditional books rather than eBooks we have a couple of great options.
 The best book we know on bonsai is The Bonsai Book by Dan Barton, which we named a few lines ago.
 This is one of the most famous works on the subject and without a doubt the most complete.
 Everything you need to know is there, and when we say everything we really mean it.
 You can read our review about The Bonsai Book by Dan Barton here or buy it directly on Amazon by clicking on the image.
 This is the only book about bonsai on Amazon.com which all reviews give the top qualification of five stars, so our opinion that this is an amazing work is shared by many.

-Update: We’ve been informed that The Bonsai Book by Dan Barton is not available on Amazon any more.
-You can only buy the used version.
-So, in case you don’t want to buy an old used book we are also recommending The Complete Book of Bonsai by Harry Tomlinson it’s our second recommendation.
+The Complete Book of Bonsai by Harry Tomlinson it’s our second recommendation.
 It is as complete as The Bonsai Book and also very well explained.
 It has amazing graphic material with plenty of beautiful pictures and images.
 The Complete Book of Bonsai will provide you with all the info you need to know on bonsai, from its principles, evolution and origins to its styles, techniques and species.
 Everything you need to know about growing bonsai is there.
-We’ve been recommending 101 Essential Tips on Bonsai by the same author for a long time.
 You can read our review on The Complete Book of Bonsai by Harry Tomlinson here or buy it directly on Amazon by clicking on the image.

 On the right column of this site you can find more reviews on bonsai books and products.